AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/adobeconnect-integration.md

 ## Shared templates of Adobe Connect {#sharedtemplatesofadobeconnect}

-By default, all the shared templates created in Adobe Connect account are fetched into Captivate Prime application.
+By default, all the shared templates created in Adobe Connect account are fetched into Learning Manager application.
 You can add customized templates by making them as shared templates in Adobe Connect account.